22nd Annual Indy Hematology ReviewTM

 Richard Larson, MD

-Professor of Medicine in Hematology/Oncology, Director of Hematologic Malignancies Clinical Research Program The University of Chicago Comprehensive Cancer Center (Chicago, IL)
+Professor of Medicine in Hematology/Oncology, and Member of the University of Chicago Comprehensive Cancer Center (Chicago, IL)

 IHR - Speaker - Richard Larson, MD

-Richard A. Larson, MD is Professor of Medicine in the Section of Hematology/Oncology and Director of the Hematologic Malignancies Clinical Research Program at the University of Chicago.
+Dr. Richard Larson is Professor of Medicine in the Section of Hematology/Oncology at the University of Chicago.
 He received his medical degree from the Stanford University School of Medicine in 1977, and completed his postdoctoral training in Internal Medicine, Hematology, and Medical Oncology at the University of Chicago.
-He has been a member of the faculty in the Section of Hematology/Oncology and the Comprehensive Cancer Center at the University of Chicago since 1983.
+He has been a member of the faculty in the Section of Hematology/Oncology and the Comprehensive Cancer Center, University of Chicago since 1983.

 Matthew Lunning DO, FACP